Aliases for CXCR1 Gene

 Previous GeneCards Identifiers for CXCR1 Gene

 The protein encoded by this gene is a member of the G-protein-coupled receptor family.
 This protein is a receptor for interleukin 8 (IL8).
 It binds to IL8 with high affinity, and transduces the signal through a G-protein activated second messenger system.
 Knockout studies in mice suggested that this protein inhibits embryonic oligodendrocyte precursor migration in developing spinal cord.
 This gene, IL8RB, a gene encoding another high affinity IL8 receptor, as well as IL8RBP, a pseudogene of IL8RB, form a gene cluster in a region mapped to chromosome 2q33-q36. [provided by RefSeq, Jul 2008]

 GeneCards Summary for CXCR1 Gene

 CXCR1 (C-X-C Motif Chemokine Receptor 1) is a Protein Coding gene.
-Diseases associated with CXCR1 include hiv-1 and bacteriuria.
-Among its related pathways are Signaling by GPCR and ERK Signaling.
-GO annotations related to this gene include G-protein coupled receptor activity and interleukin-8 binding.
-An important paralog of this gene is CCR9.
+Diseases associated with CXCR1 include Human Immunodeficiency Virus Type 1 and Acute Pyelonephritis.
+Among its related pathways are Signaling by GPCR and CCR5 Pathway in Macrophages.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and interleukin-8 binding.
+An important paralog of this gene is CXCR2.